2012 Cardiff South and Penarth by-election: Candidates

 Cardiff City Council released the Statement of Persons Nominated on 1 November 2012.

 The Labour and Co-operative Party selected the head of Oxfam Cymru Stephen Doughty as its candidate in July 2012 in controversial circumstances.
 Although initially excluded from the shortlist, Doughty was actively endorsed by the then incumbent Labour MP Alun Michael (a long-time family friend) who insisted on his inclusion and advocated his selection.
 Some Labour activists considered Michael's involvement was improper saying "It’s no business at all of an outgoing MP to interfere in the selection of a candidate to succeed him in such a way".
 The ballot paper description for Stephen Doughty was "Welsh Labour".

 Cardiff City councillor Craig Williams was confirmed as the Conservative candidate on 13 September.
 Cllr Williams represents Cardiff on the Local Government Association.

-Dr Bablin Molik was chosen by the Liberal Democrats as their candidate.
-Dr Molik is a medical researcher with a PhD.
+Bablin Molik was chosen by the Liberal Democrats as their candidate.
+Molik is a medical researcher with a PhD.

 Luke Nicholas was chosen by Plaid Cymru.
 The party described him as a trade unionist employed as a researcher at the National Assembly who specialises in finance, transport and local government.

 Andrew Jordan, 24, the president of the Socialist Labour Party (UK) and a former resident of Cardiff South and Penarth, represented the party.
 Jordan previously headed the SLP list of candidates for South Wales Central in the 2011 Welsh Assembly Elections.

 The general secretary of the Communist Party of Britain (CPB), Robert Griffiths, who stood in the 2010 general election, was the candidate of the Welsh Communist Party, the local part of the CPB.

 The Green Party candidate was Anthony Slaughter, chair of the local environmental group Gwyrddio Penarth Greening.
 Slaughter is a garden designer who has worked in Penarth since 2004.